Unexpected rates of warming threaten to change Antarctica and pose a threat to the survival of some of its penguins.

 New evidence from satellites and weather stations suggests that way down south, Antarctica is feeling the heat.
 And that’s not good news for penguins.

 Scientists studying climate change knew some coastal areas of Antarctica were warming.
 But data from weather stations inland — at the South Pole and Lake Vostok — indicated these sites were actually getting colder.
-Researchers suspected that the whipping winds and freezing temperatures that grip these interior regions were keeping the rest of the continent cool, as well.
+Researchers suspected that the whipping winds and freezing temperatures that grip these interior were keeping the rest of the continent cool, as well.

 “The new results … indicate that there’s warming related to greenhouse gases on all seven of Earth’s continents,” says Drew Shindell.
 He’s a climatologist at the NASA Goddard Institute for Space Studies in New York City and coauthor of the new study.